dpla-attic/automation/README.md

   to use the `rake` tasks in
   [the API ("platform") app](http://github.com/dpla/platform) to set up the ElasticSearch search index and initialize your repositories.
 Please consult those other projects for more information.
+There's a playbook for an ingestion server that's not implemented yet in the development VMs.

 ## Subsequent Usage